serenaroseaini/MyMSC/README.md

 MyMSC stands for Malay Multimodal Sentiment Corpus.

 It consists of video, audio and textual data in segmentation and full versions.
+Due to space limitation, audio and video data will be provided upon request.

 MyMSC corpus was developed by:

-Serena Roseaini Taylor, Dr.Wan Fariza binti Fauzi
+Serena Roseaini Taylor, Fariza Fauzi

 # Introduction: